GlenKPeterson/Paguro/README2.md

 - Then `mvn clean test` on UncleJim

 #To Do
- - Make Realizable extend Transformable instead of the other way around.
  - Update JavaDoc, esp.
 Im vs. Unmod
  - Improve tests for Tuple so that I can generate good tests as I generate more Tuples.
  - Make a bunch more Tuple classes, and maybe bunch more Function classes.